Bealby/grandpas-pocket-watch-shop/README.md

   database was used in conjunction with Django.

-- In the deployed (production) Website the Postgres datebase was used that comes with Heroku.
+- In the deployed (production) Website the Postgres database was used that comes with Heroku.

 ### Database Relationship Diagram